Violation of no signaling in higher order quantum measure theories: Signaling with an interferometric receiver

 On the other hand, under Alice's Hadamard transformation, state $|\chi\rangle$ transforms to:

 Assuming violation of the 3-sum rule, here we have the possibility for 3-path interference in each incoherent sector.
 When particle $B$ is subjected to the triple-slit, the joint state is:

-Because of violation of the 3-sum rule, the probability to detect at each point on the screen is not necessarily given as the incoherent sum of the squared law term but of some other function $F$, $G$, etc., of the amplitude contributions received from the three slits.
-For example, in Eq. (\ref{eq:qe}) the probability for outcome $|0\rangle_A|0\rangle_B$ will not be $\frac{1}{6}|\alpha + \beta + \gamma|^2$ but some other function $F$ of this amplitude sum; likewise, with the probability to obtain $|1\rangle_A|0\rangle_B$.
+Because of violation of the 3-sum rule, the probability to detect at each point on the screen is not necessarily given as the incoherent sum of the squared law term but as the incoherent sum of some other function $F$, $G$, etc., of the amplitude contributions received from the three slits (in as much as the state space remains quantum).